coding-camp-wiki/camp-library/README.md

 # ABOUT THE LIBRARY

 Please look through and use whatever you want, and if you have a suggestion for something we don't have listed, send us a message in **contact-staff** within the Coding Camp discord.
-The repo can be filtered using the tag system, an overview of which is below:
+The repo can be filtered using the tag system, an overview of which are below:

 ### coding-tools
 The various websites and things we use or recommend for coding, including live editors and tutorials